Royal charter: Canada

-Bishop's University was founded, as Bishop's College, by an Act of Canadian Parliament in 1843 and received a royal charter in 1853 granting it the power to award degrees and stating that "said College shall be deemed and taken to be a University, and shall have and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".
+Bishop's University was founded, as Bishop's College, by an act of the Parliament of the Province of Canada in 1843 and received a royal charter in 1853, granting it the power to award degrees and stating that, "said College shall be deemed and taken to be a University, and shall have and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".

 The University of Ottawa was established in 1848 as the College of Bytown.
-It received a royal charter under the name College of Ottawa raising it to university status in 1866.
+It received a royal charter under the name College of Ottawa, raising it to university status in 1866.

 Australia

 The older Australian universities of Sydney (1850) and Melbourne (1853) were founded by acts of the legislatures of the colonies.
 This gave rise to doubts about whether their degrees would be recognised outside of those colonies, leading to them seeking royal charters from London, which would grant legitimacy across the British Empire.

 The University of Sydney obtained a royal charter in 1858.
 This stated that (emphasis in the original):

 The charter went on to (emphasis in the original):

 The University of Melbourne's charter, issued the following year, similarly granted its degrees equivalence with those from British universities.

 The act that established the University of Adelaide in 1874 included women undergraduates, causing a delay in the granting of its charter as the authorities in London did not wish to allow this.
 A further petition for the power to award degrees to women was rejected in 1878 – the same year that London was granted that authority.
 A charter was finally granted – admitting women to degrees – in 1881.

 The last of Australia's 19th century universities, the University of Tasmania, was established in 1890 and obtained a royal charter in 1915.